Truly great leaders learnt long ago that the secret to being a better leader is being a better human being.

 If you haven't forgotten this is still a leadership programme.
 Leadership is so important.
-Sometimes no matter how well prepared you are or how much you work to prevent something sometimes you can’t control everything.
+Sometimes no matter how well prepared you are or how much you work you can’t control everything.
 If the worst comes to the worst and we can't prevent terrible things happening, your senior leaders need to be developing and building teams that are well prepared to operate without them.
 As we've seen before having a senior member of staff taken out can severely affect the running of a business both operationally and financially.

 Leadership skills will help you in your day-to-day business life as well as in your social life: planning, delegation, creating a coaching and feedback culture, prioritising the important and not the urgent, developing a line of succession, having an exit strategy.
 All of this will help you get the best out of your people, deal with difficult situations and difficult people.

 The goal of any serious leader is to build a business or a team that works without them, to create a culture that survives them.
-This is how Apple has gone from strength to strength even after Steve Jobs’ death.

 We're so confident in our programmes that we offer a 100% Money Back Guarantee.